Nameless-123/fabric-carpet/docs/scarpet/api/Entities.md

 *   `'on_removed'`: execute once when an entity is removed.
 Required arguments: `entity`
 *   `'on_damaged'`: executed every time a living entity is about to receive damage.
 Required arguments: `entity, amount, source, attacking_entity`
+*   `'on_transform'`: executed every time a living entity transforms (e.g., zombie drowning).
+The original entity can still be manipulated, but it will be removed, so it's only really to query info about it, like nbt.
+This can serve as a workaround for [MC-88967](https://bugs.mojang.com/browse/MC-88967).
+Required arguments: `entity, converted_entity`

 It doesn't mean that all entity types will have a chance to execute a given event, but entities will not error when you attach an inapplicable event to it.